puck/catalystcloud-docs/source/object-storage/replication-policy.rst

 Replication Policy
 ##################

-By default any container you make through our object storage service has a default replication policy applied to it.
+Any container you make through our object storage service has a default replication policy applied to it.
 This policy ensures that each container has three replicas, one held on each region of the Catalyst Cloud.